emiraydin10/YOKAtlasScraping/README.md

 This Python script is designed to scrape various types of data from the YÖK Atlas website and save the collected data into a CSV file.

+Codes are still draft.
+Updates will be added.

 ## Table of Contents
 - [Requirements](#requirements)
 - [Usage](#usage)